 And again, I remember that thou hast said that thou hast loved the world, even unto the laying down of thy life for the world, that thou mightest take it again to prepare a place for the children of men.

-“True charity has been known only once,” writes Elder Jeffrey R. Holland.
+And now I know that this love which thou hast had for the children of men is charity (Ether 12:33-34).“True charity has been known only once,” writes Elder Jeffrey R. Holland.
 “It is shown perfectly and purely in Christ’s unfailing, ultimate, and atoning love for us,” He continues:

 It is Christ's love for us that ‘suffereth long, and is kind, and envieth not.’
 It is his love for us that is not ‘puffed up . . . , not easily provoked, thinketh no evil.’
 It is Christ’s love for us that ‘beareth all things, believeth all things, hopeth all things, endureth all things.’
 It is as demonstrated in Christ that ‘charity never faileth.’[2]